kristosh/Essentials-of-Machine-Learning/mathintro.md

 But ok seriously, why do we even mentioned all these calculations for vectors and matrices.
 We are just interested in data and making machines learning patterns out of these data.

-The reason why we mess with these placeholders is multi-facet.
+The reason why we mess with these placeholders and their mathematical properties is multi-facet.
 Firstly, is somehow intuitive to place numerical entities in boxes that look like `vector, matrices`.
 Moreover, it ends up being a convenient abstract representation of how the placeholders in computer looks like.
 We can use a lot of calculation tools that are provided by linear algebra and calculus and optimization to work with our data.
 Having placed all our data observations in placeholders (`vectors`) we can now make use of computation tools to measure similarities and be able to group together things. `Python` has a lot of nice packages that we can use to process our data.
-You can find more info here.
+You will familiarize with them in the three assignments of this course.
+More info regarding the assignment you will be able to find here.

 #### Example MNIST

-As an example lets say that we would like to study images with handwritten digits and the classification into the corresponding digits.
+As an example, lets say that we would like to study images with handwritten digits and the classification into the corresponding digits.
 For that purpose, we can are employ a set of image-examples the notorious [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) that contains 70.000 gray scale images of handwritten digits (with pixel size of $28 \times 28$) which are `named` (or `labelled`) after the digit that they represent.
 So there is a way to know what each image represents.
 That type of `naming` is called a `label` or an `annotation`.
 We can represent this label using an integer variable that takes the following values $t = \{0, 1, 2, ..., 9\}$.

 Each input image can be represented as a vector after placing each row next to each other.
 Eventually, instead of $28$ rows with $28$ columns we can end up having $1$ row with $784$ columns.
 We can actually use as placeholder a vector $\mathbf{x} \in \mathbb{R}^{784}$.
 We can store all the vector-images in one big matrix: